 Everyone likes to laugh.
 It’s human nature – and Baby is no different.
-Just as her brain continues to develop, so does her sense of humor.
+Just as his brain continues to develop, so does his sense of humor.
 Interestingly enough, humans aren’t born with a sense of humor; it’s something we learn that evolves over time.
 As babies develop and grow, their definition of funny continues to change, often reflecting whatever they’ve been learning or thinking about.

 People with good senses of humor tend to have good imaginations, and they’re often able to think unconventionally.
 Laughter relieves stress, brings people together, and helps people see the funnier side of life.
 All of which is all the more reason to get Baby to smile.

 Why isn’t Baby laughing at my jokes?

 Ouch!
 Don’t take it personally.
 Maybe you’re just not telling the right ones.
 At this age, Baby isn’t bound to understand a lot of the jokes that you find funny.
 And he is already too mature to laugh at the same things that he enjoyed months ago.
 Even if you don’t consider yourself much of a jokester, you can definitely find ways to make Baby laugh, so keep trying!